 Out-of-hospital monitoring by healthcare systems or public health can be considered, especially for those at higher risk of severe illness.
 This may consist of oxygen saturation measurement or other assessments.
 Persons in isolation can be contacted regularly during isolation to assess for clinical worsening and other needs.
 Frequency and mode of communication should be customized based on risk for complications and difficulty accessing care.

-self-quarantine need to wear a mask indoors and separate from household members, especially those who are not fully vaccinated and boosted or who have not had COVID-19 in the last 3 months.
+self-quarantine should wear a mask indoors at home when other people are present and separate from household members, especially those who are immunocompromised, have not completed their primary series of COVID-19 vaccine or are boosted, or who have not had COVID-19 in the last 3 months.

-The quarantined person should avoid contact with persons at higher risk for severe COVID-19 illness, even if they are fully vaccinated and boosted, and should wear a mask when indoors.
+The quarantined person should avoid contact with persons at higher risk for severe COVID-19 illness, even if they have completed their primary series of COVID-19 vaccine or are boosted, and should wear a mask indoors when other people are present.

 Persons in self-isolation or self-quarantine should seek medical assistance: